 The Innovation Hub and the Centre for Learning, Leadership & Culture (LLC) are proud to offer a ten-week Design Thinking Experience Program, designed for members (both staff and students) of the University of Toronto community who are passionate about improving life for students on campus.
 As a participant, you will learn to apply equity-centred design thinking through a hands-on project that tackles a genuine challenge in the University of Toronto campus experience.
 Space is limited, and both staff and students are invited to apply.

-Applications for the Winter 2022 program are OPEN!
-See below for more details on how to apply.
+Applications for the Winter 2022 program are now closed.

 Applications close Wednesday, January 19th, 11:59PM